01 of 09

 Soak the Potatoes

 Put the cut potatoes in a large bowl, cover with cool water, and soak for at least 20 minutes.
-This step pulls out excess starch, resulting in fluffier and crisper fries.Continue to 4 of 9 below.
+This step gets rid of excess starch, resulting in fluffier and crisper fries.Continue to 4 of 9 below.

 04 of 09

 Drain the potatoes and pat them dry with paper towels or a clean kitchen towel.
-Arrange them in a single layer to drain and cool thoroughly.Continue to 5 of 9 below.
+Arrange them in a single layer to air-dry for a bit.
+The drier the better.Continue to 5 of 9 below.

 05 of 09